meshery/meshery/docs/pages/concepts/logical/relationships.md

 This Relationship type configures the networking between one or more components.

-**Examples**: Relationships between a Service and a Deployment, or between a Service and a Pod, or between an Ingress and a Service.
+**Examples**: An edge-network relationship between a Service and a Deployment or an edge-binding relationship between an Ingress and a Service.

 - Example 1) Service --> Deployment
-- Example 2) Service --> Pod
 - Example 3) IngressController --> Ingress --> Service

 <details close><summary>Visual Representation of Edge-Network Relationships</summary>